Best coronation-themed afternoon teas in London

 Crown jewels afternoon tea at Four Seasons Hotel London at Ten Trinity Square costs from £65pp.

 From 3-6 May, Searcys at The Gherkin is adding a coronation-themed twist to its usual afternoon tea.
 As well as the usual sandwiches, scones and pastries, there will be sweet treats featuring the coronation emblem.
 It will also include a pheasant pie as favoured by the King, and a sherry trifle, which was the signature dessert for the Queen’s platinum jubilee.
-There’s a glass of English sparkling wine served with the afternoon teatoo.
+There’s a glass of English sparkling wine served with the afternoon tea too.

 Coronation afternoon tea at Searcys at The Gherkin costs from £55pp.